Times Square will go dark tonight to prove crypto doesn’t have to be bad for the planet

 The blackout will follow a brief message broadcast in blazing green, urging people to “unplug, celebrate the Earth, and commit to building a greener future.”
 Last year, the protocol partnered with ClimateTrade, a blockchain-based platform for enabling CO2 offsets, to become net-carbon-negative.

 Bitcoin, the world’s largest cryptocurrency with a market capitalization of nearly $790 trillion, is proudly built on mining.
-However, Ethereum, the second-largest cryptocurrency with less than half of Bitcoin’s market cap, is gearing up to transition from proof-of-work to proof-of-stake later this year.
+However, Ethereum, the second-largest cryptocurrency with less than half of Bitcoin’s market cap, is gearing up to transition from proof of work to proof of stake later this year.